Arborator/arborator-documentation/README.md

 Once you have provided the required information alongside your project, click on “Create” and your project will be created.

 ## Project Configuration
-Once the project is created the adminstrator can configure the following settings:
+Once the project is created the administrator can configure the following settings:

-- The visibility control, the adminstrator can update the visibility of the project.
+- The visibility control, the administrator can update the visibility of the project.
-- The adminstartor can also update trees' visibility, Exercise mode, Diff mode.
+- The adminstartor can enable trees' visibility and [Exercise mode](#exercise-mode) options.
-- The adminstartor can select user to be used as a reference for the comparaison.
+- The administrator can enable the Diff mode option.
+It allows the user to compare the current opened tree to the diff user tree, the differences will be highlighted.
 - In order to maximize the usefulness of the project, you can upload cover image and add description.

 <div style="text-align:center">